gespyrop/GUNet2-Announcement-Bot/README.md

     }
     ```

+3. Set the channel to send notifications for each course in `courses.json`.
+(You can delete the courses for which you do not wish to receive notifications or add new ones)

-3. Build the docker image
+4. Build the docker image
     ```bash
     docker build -t gunet2 .
     ```

-4. Start the bot in the background
+5. Start the bot in the background
     ```bash
     docker run --name=gunet2-bot -d gunet2
     ```